StaPH-B/docker-builds/training/NE-BRR-docker-for-PH-bioinformatics-May2023/README.md

   - Set the "Context URL": `https://github.com/theiagen/docker-builds`
   - Select the default Editor and default Class, click "Continue"
 - :rotating_light: Once you're finished working, make sure to shut down your workspace to save your allotted free hours in GitPod :rotating_light:.
 There are a few ways to stop your workspace from running:
-  - In GitPod environment (VSCode interface), click on gear icon in bottom left corner.
+  - In GitPod environment (VSCode interface), click on the orange Gidpod icon in bottom left corner.
 Select "Stop Workspace"
   - OR you can navigate to https://gitpod.io/, find your workspace in the list, click on the three-dot button, and select "Stop"

 ## Week 1 Exercise 1